Best Tax Extension Tips for Rideshare Drivers

-Keep track of all other Ordinary and Necessary expenses such as car washes, snacks for passengers, cell phone use, satellite radio subscriptions, trunk organizers, etc. The key here is ordinary and necessary.
+Keep track of all other ordinary and necessary expenses such as car washes, snacks for passengers, cell phone use, satellite radio subscriptions, trunk organizers, etc. The key here is ordinary and necessary.
 Things like cell phone use will have to be allocated between personal and business use.

 Include Estimated Tax Payments

 Some drivers need to make estimated tax payments.
 These quarterly payments directly reduce your tax liability.
-The IRS also assesses penalties for late payments, so stay on top of it.
+The IRS also assesses penalties for late payments, so stay on top of them.
 These payments are due on a quarterly basis throughout the year.